kgraney/coms_e6111/proj3/README.md

 file.
 The processing code that generated the integrated dataset file can be found in `data.py`, and is called by the `main()` method in `convert.py`.

+In generating the integrated dataset file each entry in the log is considered a transaction.
+The yes/no question responses provide an easy way to add items to these transactions: add the question statement for which there is a yes/no response to every transaction where the answer is yes.
+It is also possible to add a negation of the question statement for cases where the answer is no, but this was avoided because it doubles the average transaction length (and our algorithms have non-ideal complexity so runtime is negatively affected by this).

+In addition to the yes/no questions a couple other columns were added where an obvious conversion between the answer to a discrete set of terms is either provided or trivial to implement.
+One yes/no question was also excluded, which is the one asking "DID OFFICER EXPLAIN REASON FOR STOP?"
+Including this question adds noise since nearly every transaction has it present, thus it was removed.

 # Internal design
+The implementation of the apriori algorithm and method for finding association rules from the frequent itemsets are in `assoc_list.py`.
+The apriori algorithm is implemented directly from the text without significant modification.
+Constructing association rules is done in a naive manner by building all possible rules for every subset of items from the fequent itemsets.
+Some memoization is done during association rule construction to avoid searching the same subsets multiple times.
+Only the association rules with confidence of at least `min_conf` are returned.

 # Manifest of project files